Get Approved for up to $35,000 in 3 minutes

 One thing TFSAs have in common with RRSPs is they also have yearly contribution limits.
 Unlike RRSPs though, TFSA limits aren’t tied to your income.
 They’re set each year by the government and unused amounts roll over from year to year to a lifetime limit that’s also updated yearly.

-For 2023, the contribution limit is $6,500 and the lifetime limit for rolled over amounts (also known as your TFSA contribution room) is $88,000.
+For 2025, the TFSA contribution limit is $7,000, and the lifetime limit for rolled-over amounts (also known as your TFSA contribution room) is $102,000.
 The amount applies if you were 18 years old in 2009.
-That is when your contribution room starts.
-The Canada Revenue Agency (CRA) tracks your contribution room for you, so if you’re not sure what yours is at the moment you can find out online or over the phone.
+That is when your available contribution room starts.
+The Canada Revenue Agency (CRA) tracks your contribution room for you, so if you’re not sure what yours is at the moment, you can find out online or over the phone

-One of the main advantages of a TFSA is you can withdraw your money at any time and without penalty.
-Unlike RRSP savings, you’ve already paid taxes on your TFSA amounts so the money is yours to withdraw (although depending on your financial institution you may incur a small transactional fee).
+One of the main advantages of a TFSA is that you can withdraw your money at any time without penalty.
+Unlike RRSP savings, you’ve already paid taxes on your TFSA amounts so the money is yours to withdraw (although depending on your financial institution, you may incur a small transactional fee).

 However, if you do withdraw money from your TFSA you can’t put it back right away.
 You’ll need to wait until the following year to gain that contribution room back.